limonte/us-services-and-goods-i-use/README.md

-# The list of US services and good I use
+# The list of US services and good I use (+ alternatives)

 This list is created to keep track of the US dependencies I use.

 Ideally, there should be 0.
-But it des seem impossible ATM.
+It des seem really challenging.

 ### GitHub